citapress/citapress/content/books/men-women-and-ghosts/index.md

   So not one blurred outline can tease the mind to fright.</p>
 <p>

-  &nbsp&nbsp  "O All ye Works of the Lord, Bless ye the Lord; Praise Him, and Magnify Him
+  &nbsp;&nbsp;  "O All ye Works of the Lord, Bless ye the Lord; Praise Him, and Magnify Him
       for ever.<br>
-  &nbsp&nbsp  O let the Earth Bless the Lord; Yea, let it Praise Him, and Magnify Him
+  &nbsp;&nbsp;  O let the Earth Bless the Lord; Yea, let it Praise Him, and Magnify Him
       for ever.<br>
-  &nbsp&nbsp  O ye Mountains and Hills, Bless ye the Lord; Praise Him, and Magnify Him
+  &nbsp;&nbsp;  O ye Mountains and Hills, Bless ye the Lord; Praise Him, and Magnify Him
       for ever.<br>
-   &nbsp&nbsp O All ye Green Things upon the Earth, Bless ye the Lord; Praise Him,
+   &nbsp;&nbsp; O All ye Green Things upon the Earth, Bless ye the Lord; Praise Him,
       and Magnify Him for ever."</p>

 <p>